tvanantwerp/old-tomvanantwerp.com/_posts/2015-07-25-counting-calories-hasnt-worked.md

 It's so much work to accurately record meals that I often slip out of the habit, as seen by the gaps in the previous chart.
 And just because I do have data for a given date doesn't mean that I remembered to record everything, or that I recorded it correctly.
 I would guess that I typically ate more than I recorded for any given day.

-Finally, the most embarassing reason why food logging hasn't worked: it does not guide my behavior.
+Finally, the most embarrassing reason why food logging hasn't worked: it does not guide my behavior.
 If I'm hungry, I'm going to eat.
 Whether or not I'm exceeding my intake goal by doing so is irrelevant.
 I'm evolved to respond to hunger pangs, not spreadsheets.
 Between staying under X number of calories, and eating a tasty dinner, I choose dinner every time.

 After reviewing my data and the shortcomings of the food logging process, I've decided to give it up.
 I'm still intent on managing my diet, but I know that this method doesn't work for me.
 And I'm not going to continue wasting time and effort on something that isn't working.

+> **Update**: One of my readers, Miranda Avila, shared with me [her own story](http://mirandagirldesigns.com/index.php/2015/08/06/calorie-counting-phone-apps/) using MyFitnessPal.
+She discusses something that I neglected to mention: constantly trying to monitor your eating keeps food on your mind throughout the day, increasing desire to actually eat.